 By then, I had developed an interest in computers but only rich kids had these during my years.
 What I had were books.
 I believe I had read and re-read every single book in my mother’s collection, they were not that much.

 On my eleventh birthday, I got my first computer and a book, both huge.
 That book today would be somewhat the earliest rendition of “Programming for dummies” type of book.
 And, oh the computer, it wasn’t never a brand new model but I was okay with what my parents could afford.

-Dad thought that since the huge computer had no user manual, I needed one.
-They both settled on the very big and cheapest one.
+Dad thought that since the huge computer had no user manual, I needed one which my mother obviously agreed to.
+So they both settled on the very big and cheapest one.
 Thrifty, huh!?
 That was priceless.
 Now, I could practice.
 I spent hours and hours behind the screen.
 It is no coincidence that I eventually found myself active in online coding classes and forums.